-- Parental leave is a personal right of both parents, with 2 months of their entitlement being non-transferable.
-The father's entitlement is conditional on the mother's participation in the labour market.
-In other words, if the mother is unemployed/inactive, the father cannot use their entitlement to parental leave, and the mother must use the entitlement to parental exemption from work/parental care for the child.
-The only exception is the situation in which the mother did not use or does not meet the eligibility criteria for parental exemption from work/parental care for the child. - Parents can use their entitlement at the same time or consecutively. - Parental leave can be taken in the following ways: (i) fully (i.e. in one period); (ii) partially (no more than 2 times per year, each time for no less than 30 days); (iii) part-time (duration is doubled, and compensation is 110 per cent of the budgetary base rate). - Leave can be taken until the child turns 8 years of age. - Unless leave starts right after Maternity leave ends, a parent has to notify their employer in writing no less than 30 days before their intended start of leave. - Parental exemption from work/parental care for the child: if a mother terminates their leave due to employment/self-employment, the father has the right to use the unused share of leave with the mother's written consent.
+- Parents can use their entitlement at the same time or consecutively. - Parental leave can be taken in the following ways: (i) fully (i.e., in one period); (ii) partially (no more than two times per year, each time for no less than 30 days); (iii) part-time (duration is doubled, and compensation is 220 per cent of the budgetary base rate). - Leave can be taken until the child turns 8 years of age. - Unless leave starts right after Maternity leave ends, a parent has to notify their employer in writing no less than 30 days before their intended start of leave. - Parental exemption from work/parental care for the child: if a mother terminates their leave due to employment/self-employment, the father has the right to use the unused share of leave with the mother's written consent.